skr31/SONiC/doc/Persistent_MLOOP.md

 We need to add two components:
 1. A service controlled by supervisord
 2. A script that sets all the specified ports to MLOOP.
+These two files need to be copied to syncd on the tested switch.

+The usage:
+`persistent_mloop.py --ports port1,port2,..`

 ## Supevisord Daemon

 The supervisord file will be copied to /etc/supervisord/conf.d/ in `mloop.conf`
 ```